Discover which role is right for you

 Ethical Hacker

 Also known as a penetration tester, pen tester for short, or a white hat hacker.
 There are 3 main types of hackers, white hat (hacking for good), grey hat (sometimes unethical but do not intend harm) and black hat (intend to harm the business/person).
 Ethical Hacking is not a typical entry-level role, so ethical hackers normally have some years' experience in the industry.
 The main character in Mr. Robot was a black hat hacker.
 Ethical hackers are authorised to hack into systems to test the weak points and report these to the business operator, it is illegal to do this without permission.
 Ethical hacking can include social engineering as part of the role, as most cyber security attacks involve human error.
-Social engineers test how people in the company can be manipulated to give access to systems (i.e. they hack people!).
+Social Engineers test how people in the company can be manipulated to give access to systems (i.e. they hack people!).
 The most common form of social engineering you will know are phishing emails, but social engineers construct far more cunning and sophisticated attacks that involve a combination of methods.
-In the most successful cases victims are unaware of an attack having occurred.
+In the most successful cases, victims are unaware of an attack having occurred.

 Experienced-level position